jonthompson/surfactuator/README.md

 Adding on to surfgate_simple - adding an esp8266 module via serial running in SoftAP mode to configure and control your surfgate from your phone

 # surfgate_complete
-A kitchen-sink version including support for OLED screen for status reporting, wifi module via serial, and an RF receiver for a DIY surfband.
+A kitchen-sink version including support for OLED screen for status reporting, pot for fine tuning, wifi module via serial for configuration/phone control and remote programming, and an RF receiver for a DIY surfband.